grafana/mimir/docs/sources/operators-guide/architecture/key-value-store.md

 By default, Grafana Mimir instances use a Gossip-based protocol to join a memberlist cluster.
 The data is shared between the instances using peer-to-peer communication and no external dependency is required.

-We recommend that you use memberlist to run Grafana Mimir.
+Use memberlist to run Grafana Mimir.

 To configure memberlist, refer to [configuring hash rings]({{< relref "../configure/configuring-hash-rings.md" >}}).